 This one is low in calories and a pure protein supplement.

 This one functions more as a full meal replacement because it contains more carbohydrate, fat and fiber as well as more vitamins and minerals:

 You may add fruits, vegetables, nuts, and other add-ins to your shakes.
 But keep in mind that those will contribute extra calories without much more protein.
 The leanest shake is going to be made plain with water.
 They all are designed to taste fine as a stand-alone.
 But you also want to be sure you're getting enough fruit and vegetable in each day too, so take that into consideration.

 Remember, real protein-containing foods work perfectly well for your protein intake - but if you're not getting the recommended 1 gram per pound of bodyweight every day, you will benefit from a protein supplement.

 When choosing your protein supplement, make sure you keep your personal goals and personal preferences in mind.
 If you aren't sure which protein supplement, if any, would benefit you,

 contact us with your protein supplement questions.

 Good luck!
-Be sure to experiment with a number of different products and flavors to find one that really suits you.
+Be sure to experiment with a number of different products and flavors to find one that really suits you and your lifestyle.